unartig/sepsis_osc/typst/main_thesis.typ

 Simulations have shown that even without any clustering, meaning $bold(Kappa)^2=bb(0)$ or $bold(Kappa)^2=bb(1)$, the dynamics stay unchanged, making this initialization choice meaning-free, it is stated here just for completeness.
 An exemplary initial variable values of a system with $N=200$ and $C=0.2$ is shown in @fig:init.

 #figure(
   image("images/init.svg", width: 100%),
   caption: [
     This figure shows the initializations for the variable values of a #acr("DNM") with $N=200$ oscillators per layer.
     The middle two plots show the initializations for the oscillators of the two layers, with $phi^1_i$ for parenchymal and $phi^2_i$ for the immune layer, from a uniform random distribution from 0 to $2pi$.
     On the left hand side is the initialization of the parenchymal intralayer couling matrix $bold(Kappa)^1$ from a uniform distribution in the interval from -1 to 1.
-    On the right hand side is the two cluster initialization for the immune intralayer coupling matrix $bold(Kappa)^2$ where each cluster is intraconnected, but no connection between the clusters.
+    On the right hand side is the two cluster initialization for the immune intralayer coupling matrix $bold(Kappa)^2$ where each cluster is intra-connected, but no connection between the clusters.
     The cluster size is $C=0.2$, creating the smaller cluster to be 20% of the total number of oscillators.
   ],
 ) <fig:init>

-Other parameter choices of the orignal heavily simplify the model.
+Other parameter choices of the original heavily simplify the model.
 First of all are the natural frequencies treated as equal and are set to 0 giving $omega^1 = omega^2 = omega = 0$, for any other choice of $omega$ just changes the frame of reference (co-rotating frame), the dynamics stay unchanged @osc2.
 The phase lag parameters for the inter layer coupling are both set to $alpha^(1 2) = alpha^(2 1) = 0$, yielding instantaneous interactions, the intralayer phase lags are set to $alpha^11 = alpha^22 = -0.28pi$, which was the most most prominently used configuration in @osc2.
 The constant intralayer coupling in the parenchymal is chosen as global coupling $a_(i j) = 1 " if " i!=j " else " 0$.